nushell/nushell.github.io/commands/docs/hide.md

 title: hide
 categories: |
   core
-version: 0.76.0
+version: 0.77.0
 core: |
-  Hide definitions in the current scope
+  Hide definitions in the current scope.
 usage: |
-  Hide definitions in the current scope
+  Hide definitions in the current scope.
 ---

 # <code>{{ $frontmatter.title }}</code> for core